Fabrice-64/golang-architecture/11_OAuth2/02_OAuth2/README.md

 # This exercise combines client and server using OAuth2 protocol

 Server and Client are to be run together.
+Taken from Official User Guide of go package OAuth2

 # Server
 ## Configure